-Peru's robust concession framework has also enabled other innovations to be well-received (see Peru Case Study 2).
+Peru's robust concession framework has also enabled other innovations, such as partially-credit enhanced offerings, to be well-received (see Peru Case Study 2).

 The success of Peru's PPP framework has been frequently used as a point of reference in the region.
 Other countries, including most recently Argentina, have based their concession models on the RPICAO mechanism, with the goal of attracting investor appetite to critical infrastructure assets.